List of Hollyoaks characters introduced in 2013: Storylines

 Leela is horrified when she discovers that Nico tried to kill Peri and Harley and goes to find her.
 She goes to Sienna's flat and walks in on Nico attacking Sienna so she pulls Nico of Sienna, but accidentally pushes her against a table.
 Believing Nico to be dead, Leela apologises to Sienna but Nico wakes up and pushes Leela before trying to kill Sienna with a glass vase.
 Sienna picks up a doorstep and hits Nico with it, killing her.

+Reception

 In August 2017, the revelation that Louis is the father of Leela's son, Daniel was longlisted for Best Shock Twist at the Inside Soap Awards.
 The nomination did not progress to the viewer-voted shortlist.
+The scene of Leela losing her third baby with Joel was branded "devastating".
+In 2024, Daniel Kilkelly from Digital Spy speculated that Leela's love triangle with Cleo and Joel would be "another big plot", explaining, "All three characters provide a likeable and warm presence in the show, so fans are likely to be torn over which way they want this one to go".

 Grace Black

 Grace Black, played by Tamara Wall, made her first appearance on 8 November 2013.
 Wall's character and casting was announced on 24 October 2013.
 Grace is the sister of Clare Devine (Gemma Bissix) and daughter of Fraser Black (Jesse Birdsall).
 Daniel Kilkelly from Digital Spy also warned that viewers could expect an "interesting dynamic" between Grace and Fraser's employee Trevor Royle (Greg Wood).
 Describing Grace, Kilkelly was told that "considering her relations, I don't think she's going to be the nicest of characters."